Gesture Centers around the world

 The research team at the University of Victoria specializes in the study of face-to-face dialogue in both the experimental lab and applied settings.
 The lab’s research focuses on identifying the unique features of face-to-face dialogue, especially (a) reciprocal influence and collaboration and (b) visible actions that are integrated with speech (e.g., hand and facial gestures).

-For more information, announcements and publications see the website of the lab.
+For more information see the Archive.org version of website of the centre.